KwemberDev/SimpleTeams/README.md

 -   Direct hits, sword or other.
 -   Arrows fired by a player.
 -   TNT ignited by a player (with flint and steel or arrow).
--   Indirect sweeping attacks by a player.
+-   Harming potions thrown by a team member.
 -   Any other attack where the True Damage source is a team member.

 ### Damage sources that WILL damage the player even when they come from a team member include but not limited to: